The 2023 San Francisco International Film Festival starts on Thursday, April 13 and runs for ten days through

 SF Doc Fest: If you love documentary films, then head over to this year's SF Doc Fest.
 This annual event features some of the best up-and-coming documentary directors from all around the globe.

-SF Frozen Film Festival: This annual festival focuses on the works of independent film makers, youth, and other under served artists.
+SF Frozen Film Festival: This annual festival focuses on the works of independent filmmakers, youth, and other under-represented artists.
 It lasts for two days every July.
-Click here for details.